 If you are hit with any parking and speeding fines, ask for the evidence and robustly contest it.

-The Consumer Rights Act 2015 has a fairness test and any terms and conditions that tilt the rights in favour of the trader are considered unfair.
+The Consumer Rights Act 2015 has a fairness test.
+Any terms and conditions that tilt the rights in favour of the trader are considered unfair.

 There are various technicalities you can use to cancel parking tickets, bus lane infringements and speeding fines.
 Whilst I cannot condone blatant breaches, the law cuts both ways and it has to be applied fairly and properly.